Boogiepop and Others: Film adaptation

-Boogiepop and Others was adapted into a live-action film with the same name, which was released in Japan March 11, 2000.
+Boogiepop and Others was adapted into a live-action film with the same name, which was released in Japan on March 11, 2000.
 The film was directed by Ryu Kaneda, and starred Sayaka Yoshino as Miyashita/Boogiepop.
 MediaWorks, Hakuhodo and Toei Video were also involved in the production of the film.
 The director, Kaneda, said he did not wish to simply depict modern children as they were.
 "Here, the characters that appear on screen embrace all of their loneliness, and that's something that doesn't change in any era."
 He continues, "I thought perhaps I should turn it into the message that, no matter what, we must express our 'sense of isolation from deep inside that won't let us smile.'"
 He encouraged the actors to adapt their characters, and allowed ad-libbing.

 Asumi Miwa's role as Naoko Kamikishiro was considered the most demanding of all.
 Her scenes were shot in quick succession, so she finished before the rest of the cast.
 Miwa considered the scene where she meets Echoes for the first time to be the most demanding of all.
 Sayaka Yoshino gave up her summer break to appear in the film, and had to perform in Boogiepop's "sauna suit" in days reaching 35 °C (95 °F).
 With the actors performing entire days in full sun, cool packs had to be brought in to keep them going.
 Maya Kurosu spend two months in training for her role as Kirima Nagi, so that she could perform in the action scenes.

 The climax, filmed from September 15, 1999 (the 25th day of filming), was the greatest challenge.
 50 shots had to be taken in 2 days, all at night.
 A Typhoon reached the Kantō Metropolitan area on that day, but against the forecasts it cleared up before they were due to begin filming.
 At 6pm, they were ready to begin.

-Notable differences
+Anime

-Although the manga and light novel are near identical in plot and character, the live-action movie differs in some areas of character development and interaction.
-Suema develops an infatuation for Kirima after their first encounter in the movie, but this aspect of their relationship is absent in the original novel.
-Saotome notes that over time Manticore had become like the original Yurihara Minako, and so wondered who had really been consumed.
-The light novel and manga portray Manticore's personality as being dominant with no trace of the original Yurihara Minako remaining besides her adopted physical form.
-The movie also shows how Miyashita and Takeda began dating when Miyashita gave Takeda a watch for his birthday, an element to their relationship which was not covered in the light novel or manga.
+Episodes 1 to 3 of Boogiepop and Others adapt the novel in an abridged form with a present-day setting.
+The most notable omission is the full removal of Akio Kimura from the story.